Vantage Point (film): Filming

 In the original script, Rex Brooks was a male, and Howard Lewis was an overweight Eastern European.
 In Plotting an Assassination, a bonus feature on the DVD release of the film, director Pete Travis explained he cast Sigourney Weaver to give the film a strong female.
 When Forest Whitaker expressed interest in participating in the project, Travis welcomed the chance to work with him by Americanizing the character of Howard.

-Originally scheduled for a 2007 release by Sony, the film began principal photography on June 18, 2006 in Mexico City.
+Originally scheduled for a 2007 release by Sony, the film began principal photography on June 18, 2006, in Mexico City.
 Locations included the Casa de los Azulejos, with some exteriors shot in Cuernavaca and Puebla.
 The film was shot during the height of Mexico's rainy season.
 Travis credited cinematographer Amir Mokri and the lighting crew for making it look like the twenty-minute segment portrayed in the film unfolded under clear and sunny skies, when in fact it frequently was overcast and drizzling.

 U.S. Army veteran Ron Blecker helped the lead actors prepare themselves to play Secret Service agents.
 Quaid said they trained together for two weeks prior to shooting.
 One of the difficult elements of the filming were the car chase scenes.
 Quaid did most of the driving sequences himself except for the crashes.
 Quaid said of the script that "it really read so well that I felt if they could just put this on screen, it was going to work".
 Regarding the multiple performances of the same event, Quaid said he "played it the same way the entire time".
 He found the idea that audiences could "catch a different angle of that character that you couldn’t see before" an exciting aspect of the film.

 Actor Matthew Fox said that "film can be a very tedious process" but showing so many different perspectives makes it even more tedious.
 Fox called Travis "a real actor's director" who "think[s] about the character from the point of view of the character".
 Fox believed his training for his part was instrumental in achieving the desired effect and that the accuracy of the film was important to Travis.
 He also said the film shows how different people can perceive events differently depending on various criteria, such as their agenda.

 Soundtrack

 The original motion picture soundtrack for Vantage Point was released by the Varèse Sarabande music label on February 26, 2008.
-The score for the film was composed by Atli Örvarsson and mixed by Alan Meyerson.
+The score for the film was composed by Atli Örvarsson, conducted by Nick Glennie-Smith, mixed by Alan Meyerson and performed by the Hollywood Studio Symphony.
 Dina Eaton edited the film's music.